helixyte/everest-demo/docs/using.rst

     aggregate.
-This separation of resource and entity level attributes makes it not only possible to expose entity attributes under a different name at the level of the resource, but also to expose attributes from nested entities;
+This separation of resource and entity level attributes makes it not only possible to expose entity attributes under a different name at the level of the resource, but also to expose attributes from nested entities (using "dotted" identifiers);
- 3. The view parses and applies the order string (``order=last-name:asc``) in the same fashion as the query string;
+ 3. The view processes the order string (``order=last-name:asc``) in the same fashion as the query string;
- 4. The view parses the size string (``size=100``)
+ 4. The view parses the batch size string (``size=100``) and applies this setting to the context collection resource;
- 4. The view iterates over the context collection resourc and wraps the filtered, ordered, and batched member resources into a new result collection resource;
+ 4. The view iterates over the context collection resource and wraps the filtered, ordered, and batched member resources into a new result collection resource;
- 5. The resulting collection resource is passed to
+ 5. Using a representer, the view creates a string representation of the resource of the appropriate content type (either requested by the client or statically defined for the resource);
+ 6. The view fills the response body with the representation, sets up the response headers and returns the response for further processing through the WSGI stack.

 As an example, querying a collection resource ""